 - Business income will be apportioned to Pennsylvania by use of the sales factor only.
-This may affect the calculation of your safe harbor amount for 2013.
-This does not affect the apportionment formula used for the capital stock/foreign franchise tax. - Taxpayers who have been granted an extension to file the federal income tax return will automatically be granted an extension to file the PA Corporate Tax Report, RCT-101.
-Corporate taxpayers who are granted a federal extension must indicate this on Page 1 of the RCT-101 and include a copy of the federal extension request with the report. - The timeframe for reporting changes in federal taxable income is increased from 30 days to six months.
+This may affect the calculation of your safe harbor amount for 2014.
+This does not affect the apportionment formula used for capital stock/foreign franchise tax. - Taxpayers granted an extension to file the federal income tax return will automatically be granted an extension to file the PA Corporate Tax Report, RCT-101.
+Corporate taxpayers granted a federal extension must indicate this on Page 1 of RCT-101 and include a copy of the federal extension request with the report. - The timeframe for reporting changes in federal taxable income is increased from 30 days to six months.
 This applies to tax years beginning on or after Jan.
 1, 2013.